exyi/coberec/docs/thesis/API-overview.md

 # API overview

 In this chapter, we will briefly show how is the library used.
-We want to familiarize the reader with the usage, before we discuss more implementation details.
+We want to familiarize the reader with the usage before we discuss more implementation details.
-For more complete guides and examples, please see the documentation (TODO: link).
+For more complete guides and examples, please see the [documentation](https://github.com/exyi/coberec/).

 ## Hello world

-First, we will show the a simple program, that creates a program that prints "Hello world!".
+First, we will show a simple program, that creates a program that prints "Hello world!".
-Even though the result will be very simple, we will see the boilerplate that is needed to initialize the source code generator.
+Even though the result is elementary, we will see the boilerplate that is needed to initialize the source code generator.

 ```csharp